gruhn/typescript-sudoku/README.md

 ## Constraints using Type-Level Predicates

-The plan is come of with some type-level boolean expression that describes the (baby-)sudoku constraints:
+The plan is come of with some type-level boolean expression that describes the (Baby-)Sudoku constraints:
 ```typescript
 type CheckSudokuConstraints<X1, X2, X3> = ??? // "returns" either `unknown` or `never`
 ```